Darianopolis/Wayland-Roc/README.md

 # Wayland Roc

-An experiment in writing a simple opinionated independent Wayland compositor.
+An experiment in writing a simple opinionated independent Wayland compositor, with a few simple principals and goals:

-## Goals

-The following are guiding principals and goals in the development of Roc. **Not** a list of currently supported features.

 - Independence from Wayland frameworks / libraries
    - Only relies on the `libwayland` wire protocol implementation
-- Unified Vulkan compositing
+- Modern Vulkan based compositing
    - Consolidating on a single graphics API and modern kernel simplifies GPU allocation, buffer sharing and synchronization code paths
-- Protocol-independent display server
+- Protocol-independent window manager interface
    - Open to additional protocol support
-   - Minimal Wayland code to map protocol objects on to internal display server objects
+   - Minimal Wayland code to map protocol objects on to internal ones
-   - Internal clients to implement in-process shell components / behaviours
-      - Removes overhead of cross-process buffer sharing and synchronization
 - Live configuration through native code
-   - Extensions can be written to allow any preferred form of configuration

 ## Non-Goals